asab1rd/Human-Models-Backend/PLAN_COMPLET_STRAPI_CMS_V2.md

 Créer un **CMS Strapi 5 ultra-complet** qui modélise **chaque composant et section** du site Human Paris, avec dynamic zones modulaires, support multi-médias (photo/vidéo/URL), et gestion complète i18n français/anglais.

 **⚠️ IMPORTANT**: Le frontend Human Paris est situé à `../human_paris/` depuis le dossier backend `../human_paris_backend/`

+ there are no specific phases id like to prioritized
+    - ../human_paris/  path is correct relative to the backend generate the migration script at the end
+I've already created the Strapi cloud and it's linked to this repo.
+I just need to push to my repo and everything will be set up. please check if there's no errors in local etc
+You should use agents in parallel to speed up the process and use specialized agents for specific tasks (components, content types, migration, etc.) and coordinate with the strapi-cms-expert agent for technical guidance

 ---